-The Fund may use derivatives that are scored in Schroders' proprietary tool to meet the environmental and/or social characteristics promoted by the Fund, as such derivatives would contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
+The Fund uses derivatives extensively to implement its investment strategy.
+Long and short derivative positions contribute to the Fund's overall sustainability score.
+Long positions with positive scores contribute positively towards the aggregate score, while long positions with negative scores detract from the aggregate score.
+Short positions with negative scores contribute positively towards the aggregate score, while short positions with positive scores detract from the aggregate score.
+The Fund may use equity and index derivatives and other derivatives that are scored in Schroders' proprietary tool to meet the environmental and/or social characteristics promoted by the Fund, as such derivatives would contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
+Such equity and index derivatives would be scored in the same way as physical holdings, on a look-through basis.